earchibong/devops_projects/kubernetes.md

 - Kubernetes Admin User

 #### 1. Kubernetes API-Server Certificate and Private Key
-The certificate for the Api-server must have `IP addresses`, `DNS names`, and a `Load Balancer address` included
+The certificate for the Api-server must have `IP addresses`, `DNS names`, and a `Load Balancer address` included.

+The `kubernetes-master` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
+This will ensure the certificate can be validated by remote clients.

 - Generate the Certificate Signing Request (CSR), Private Key and the Certificate for the Kubernetes Master Nodes.